lv042/Weather-Wizard/docs/research.md

 This researchs target audience are developers who wish to create high-performance, scalable, and concurrent applications.
 Golang is especially well-suited for developing microservices, APIs, and web servers.
 Because of its simplicity and speed, it is also a popular choice for building DevOps tools like as continuous integration and deployment (CI/CD) systems.

-## What are methods to research this question?
+## What are methods and sources to research this question?

 Since this research question can be interpreted very broadly, I will have to narrow it down.
 I will focus on the following topics: